mkolodii/Portfolio/README.md

 5) A process description showcasing how to purchase a bass amplifier from Fender.com

-6) Submission Guidelines for the American Society of Indexers' newsletter "See Also"
+6) Submission Guidelines for the American Society of Indexers' newsletter "See Also".

-7) The README
+7) The README.

-8) SOP for campfire starting
+8) SOP for campfire starting.

-9) Use case showcasing two campfire scenarios
+9) Use case showcasing two campfire scenarios.